 - Tightrope: A group tightrope number can be very demanding and dangerous.
 Frequently accompanied by things like bicycle riding and playing an instrument, the success of the act depends on a high level of training… and daring.

-Most acrobats devote their lives to polishing an act.
+Most acrobats devote their lives to polishing an act, read what they actually doing in the circus.
 When you consider the technique, artistry, and danger involved, it’s clear to see why.
 But everyone has to start somewhere, and that place is at the beginning.
 So what are you waiting for?